 The goal of my research is to understand how word knowledge is structured in speakers’ minds, and the way this aspect of humans’ capacity for language interacts with other facets of language, society, and cognition.

-My main interests center around the mental lexicon:
+My main interests center around the following three areas:

 You can find a comprehensive overview of my background, scholarship record and teaching in my CV